rust-lang/rust-wiki-backup/Note-development-policy.md

+Development policy for Rust.

-h2.
-Contributions and commit access
+## Contributions and commit access

 If you are already have <a href="http://www.mozilla.org/hacking/commit-access-policy/">Level 1 Access</a> to commit within the Mozilla project you may commit directly to this repository.
 Email one of the existing authors and ask for commit access if you want to be contributing quickly and regularly this way.